Best Practices in Test Automation for Agile And Continuous Delivery

 Introduce DevOps When Possible

 DevOps collaborates the development, testing, and operations role in a product life cycle.
 With DevOps, you can make the most out of collaboration and cross-functioning of the Dev and QA teams and yield a high-speed delivery process.
-Since DevOps is driven by shared development, integration, and real time testing, the entire Agile cycle becomes more efficient when backed with DevOps.
+Since DevOps is driven by shared development, integration, and accurate time testing, the Agile cycle becomes more efficient when backed with DevOps.

 Work Closely With Business Analysts